Skip to content

 Location TypeCommon Architectural FeaturesExample Functions

-City CenterRenovated villas, cultural symbols, limited compoundsRepresentation, consular services
+City CenterRenovated villas, cultural symbols, limited compoundsRepresentation and consular services

 SuburbsSecure compounds, large gardens, modern campusesAdministration, residences, security